microsoft/WindowsAppSDK/dev/MRTCore/README.md

 # Welcome to MRT Core!

 ## Overview

 ### What is MRT Core?
 Thanks for asking!
-MRT Core was born from the need for [Project Reunion](https://aka.ms/projectreunion) applications to use MRT - Modern Resource Technology.
+MRT Core was born from the need for [Windows App SDK](https://aka.ms/windowsappsdk) applications to use MRT - Modern Resource Technology.
 MRT was introduced to Windows in the Windows 8 timeframe and has evolved as the resource management system since that time.
 You can use these links to learn more about [MRT and resource management](https://docs.microsoft.com/en-us/windows/uwp/app-resources/resource-management-system) as well as the benefits of [globalization and localization](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/globalizing-portal).

 > If you're looking for Core MRT, you're in the right place!
 Internal project naming was Core MRT and so some of our external communication has also used that terminology - sorry for any confusion!
 But rest assured, Core MRT or MRT Core, you're in the right place! 😉